UnofficialJuliaMirror/DifferenceLists.jl-6951a811-51c6-5b2e-b13c-b6857b9511c8/README.md

 * `todl(iter)`: create a difference list from something you can iterate on
 * `concat(lists...)`: concatenate several difference lists
 * `dlconcat(iter...)`: concatenate several iterables into a difference list
-* `push(item, list::DL)`: make a difference list from list and item added to the end of it
+* `push(list::DL, items...)`: make a difference list from list and items added to the end of it
-* `pushfirst(item, list::DL)`: make a difference list from list and item added to the start of it
+* `pushfirst(list::DL, items...)`: make a difference list from list and items added to the start of it
 * `(aList)(iter...)`: concatenate a difference list with one or more other difference lists or iterables

 Difference lists can iterate, so you can use them in for loops, with collect(), etc.